Tahsin-20/Python-Libraries/README.md

 # Python-Libraries
-You can learn the basic of python libraries from these notebooks
+You can learn python libraries from these notebooks